 A dermatologist is a specialist skin, hair and nail doctor who has completed not only their medical degree, but several extra years of training.
 Not everyone is accepted to be a dermatologist; a medical student must become a doctor at a teaching hospital, then apply to be accepted to further study.

-‘Skin’ can also include the ‘wet’ parts of our bodies, since this tissue is also part of our dermal protections.
+‘Skin’ can also include the ‘wet’ parts of our bodies, since this tissue is also part of our dermal protection.
 This might include eyelids, nose, genitals or the mouth, though these also have crossover with gynaecologists, nose and throat specialists, optometrists or dentists.

 About a tenth of those seeing their regular doctor will be doing so because they have a skin problem.
-It could range from acne to dandruff to toenail fungus, and everything in between.
+It could range from acne to dandruff to toenail fungus and everything in between.
 Once your regular GP has assessed the problem, a dermatologist may be recommended to assist with treatments or diagnosis.

 The word dermatology can be broken down into its two Ancient Greek parts:

 “Dermatology involves but is not limited to study, research, and diagnosis of normal and disorders, diseases, cancers, cosmetic and ageing conditions of the skin, fat, hair, nails and oral and genital membranes, and the management of these by different investigations and therapies”